 I realize when he stopped me on the sidewalk while I held my Pee Che folder in defense, it was the most wonderful thing which happened to me.
 He is my Camelot’s king.
 Together we have a happy little tribal kingdom, greater than any suave money prop castle of Edward’s.

 Yet, all is not well in our Camelot.
 Like Guinever, I complicated the happily ever after-ing.
 I can never confess to him and destroy his deceived reality happiness.
 Why be Mordred and replace it with a harsher truth like my mother did to me?
 I don’t want him to lose his old age’s bliss with a truth which cripples and destroys.
 Yet he doesn’t and can never know me, the whole me.
 This I regret most.

 We never know ourselves completely, let alone another.
 I do know, I’ve been selfish keeping and protecting my secret puppet shadow.
 What about love?
 Love is being unselfish for another.
-I’ve been unselfish to.
+I’ve been unselfish too.
 What’s the ultimate act of unselfishness?
 Surrendering one’s life to save another’s.
-If faced with this either or I’d freely given my life for my children and, yes, my husband.
+If faced with this, either or, I’d freely given my life for my children and, yes, my husband.
 I would have followed hubby for better or worse and back to Tropicana Village poverty if that’s where the path of life led.
-I would never abandon him and die to save him.
+I would never abandon him and would die to save him.

 Would he die for me?
 I think so but as the Vietnamese woman once said.

 “The worse in the war is finding out what you will do to survive.”